nmlgc/ssg/README.md

      Then, you can run the build task with the default `Ctrl-Shift-B` keybinding.

-   * Or you can always run `build.bat` directly from this shell.
+   * Or you can always run `build_windows.bat` directly from this shell.

 ### Linux

 Clang ≥18 is the only compiler supported right now.
 Still waiting for GCC to ship [P2465R3 Standard Library Modules](https://wg21.link/P2465R3).

-The build is driven by `build.sh`, which sets up the required submodules and environment variables for Tup.
+The build is driven by `build_linux.sh`, which sets up the required submodules and environment variables for Tup.
 Some libraries are expected to be installed through the distribution's package manager; check the script for details.

-Use `install.sh` to copy all files to their standard install locations.
+Use `install_linux.sh` to copy a compiled release build to its standard install locations.

 ### Filtering build outputs